tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             )
             |> Some
         | AddTag t ->
             // this case is simple than the previous because there is no need to retrieve anything from the context before the command is executed.
-The context is the tag itself (particularly its id), that is not lost during the transaction.
+The context is the tag itself (particularly its id), that can't be lost during the transaction.
             (fun (_: TagsAggregate) ->
                 fun (x': TagsAggregate) ->
                     x'.RemoveTag t.Id